 The play definitely borrows from the time period when the majority of the action takes place – the period between the two world wars, a time of rising nationalist regimes and destruction, which also coincides with the peak of the Surrealist and Expressionist movement in art.
 Even though this is ultimately an intimate story about a relationship, there is certainly the sense of the larger historical context looming over the characters’ heads as they can’t ever remain indifferent to it.
 That said, this is not a period play.
 We are going for something more eclectic and symbolic in terms of style, something that gestures at a period in history that is sometimes beyond the bounds of language.
 The state of the world is reflected through the individual prisms of the artists and their own lives.

 The subject matter has the potential to be incredibly intense.
-Is the intensity the goal?
-Is there light within the narrative?
+Is intensity the main goal and is there light within the narrative too?

 Intensity has definitely played a part in the creation of this piece as it can be found in so many historical accounts of the time period and of Picasso and Dora’s relationship – there’s no way around it.
 This was an incredibly passionate and turbulent relationship that gave rise to spectacular art.
 At the same time for all this intensity to be believable, we have to also see the light first.
 We want the audience to be able to feel the passion and attraction between the central characters.
 We get glimpses of their happy moments as a couple – the time spent together making art or taking a vacation by the beach.
 Only then would the consequent tragedy feel earned.